Cliveden set

-The Cliveden Set was a 1930s upper-class group of prominent people, who were politically influential before the Second World War in the United Kingdom.
-They were in the circle of Nancy Astor, Viscountess Astor, the first female Member of Parliament to take her seat.
+The Cliveden set were an upper-class group of politically influential people active in the 1930s in the United Kingdom, prior to the Second World War.
+They were in the circle of Nancy Astor, Viscountess Astor, the first female Member of Parliament to take up her seat.
 The name comes from Cliveden, a stately home in Buckinghamshire that was Astor's country residence.